• Skip to primary navigation

 • Cut the butter into cubes and mix with the flour, salt and sugar in a bowl.
 Mush it together with your hands until the mixture looks like coarse meal.

-• Mix the sour cream in with a fork, then work with your hands to make a smooth dough.
+• Mix in the sour cream in with a fork, then work with your hands to make a smooth dough.

 Filling

 • Look the mulberries over for twigs, bugs or debris.
-Toss the mulberries with the sugars, lemon zest and juice, cinnamon and cornstarch.
+Toss the mulberries with the sugars, lemon zest and juice, vanilla, cinnamon and cornstarch.

 • Roll out the bottom crust.
 Put the bottom crust in the pie plate.
 The crust should hang over the edges a bit.
 Put the mulberry mixture into the crust.